The University of Connecticut (UConn) campus in Storrs, Connecticut.

 Not Accepted

 Two letters of recommendation are required.
 One letter must be from teaching staff from a higher education institution.
 This can be a professor, lab instructor, or teaching assistant.
 It is recommended that the second letter be from a professional, such as employer or supervisor; additionally, both letters are recommended to be from individuals that can speak to an applicant's recent work, experiences, and qualifications as a college student.
-Letters of recommendation from high school teachers are not acceptable.
+Letters of recommendation from high school teachers, family friends, family members, and non-supervisory coworkers will not be considered.
+Recommendation letters that are submitted without a clear disclosure of their relationship to an applicant will be disregarded and may be counted negatively towards the evaluation of an application.

 Yes